-Creamline Dairy Products Limited (CDPL) believes that Corporate Social Responsibility (CSR) should not just be about philanthropy and compliance but that it should also offer a more holistic corporate approach towards economic, social, and environmental impacts as a whole.
-CDPL's CSR policy is aimed at demonstrating care for the community through its focus on animal welfare, education and health and wellness.
-The CSR Policy of the Company may be accessed on the Company's website via the link: www.creamlinedairy.com/CSRpolicy.html
+Creamline Dairy Products Limited ("CDPL") believes that corporate social responsibility (CSR) should not just be about philanthropy and compliance but that it should also offer a more holistic corporate approach towards economic, social, and environmental impacts as a whole.
+CDPL's CSR policy is aimed at demonstrating care for the community through its focus on Rural Livelihoods, Education, Skill development, Environment and other Social Causes.